 Anita Yap is the founding partner of the MultiCultural Collaborative.
 A partnership of professionals of color providing consulting services for equity, inclusion and diversity services for non-profits and governments.
 Her team focuses on authentic community engagement with culturally specific communities, urban design, equity policy, facilitation, strategic planning and organizational development.
-She is also a water quality manager for the state of Oregon.

 Anita is an active community member, volunteering with the Asian Pacific American Network of Oregon (APANO), the Jade International District and past Board of Governors for the City Club of Portland, Resource Council for Colored Pencils Art and Culture Council and several other non-profit boards.